Responsive Nonprofit Moves Management

 Step 4: Solicitation

-Of all the moves management steps, solicitation may be the most fraught.
-It’s the part where you actually ask the donor to make a gift.
+Of all the moves management steps, solicitation may be the most challenging.
+It’s the part where you finally ask the donor to make a gift.

-• Talk about what you’re asking for in terms of impact, change, and possibility.
-The money is not really the point, it’s about what it can do.
+Talk about what you’re asking for in terms of impact, change, and possibility.
+The money is not really the point, it’s about what your organization can do with it.

 Step 5: Stewardship

-Once a gift has been made, your major donor relationship continues with stewardship.
-This includes acknowledgment, reporting, recognition, and appreciation.
+Once a major gift has been made, the relationship continues with donor stewardship.
+This includes acknowledgement, reporting, recognition, and appreciation.
 At this stage, you thank them for the gift, report on the progress of the programs or projects they funded, and celebrate their generosity.

 A donor’s stewardship experience can make a big difference in whether or not they’ll give again.
-It doesn’t feel good to be pursued by an organization, engaged in a relationship, only to make a major gift and then get dropped like a hot potato.
-Donors in that situation can understandably feel used.
+It doesn’t feel good to be pursued by an organization and engaged in a relationship only to make a major gift, and then never hear from them again.
+Understandably, donors in that situation can feel like the relationship was purely transactional.

 Stewardship should be just as customized as the rest of the donor’s journey.
-Major gifts are deeply personal expressions of generosity and should be just as personally acknowledged.
-By this point, you’ll have learned a lot about the donor and their preferences, so you’ll have a lot of data on how to create a stewardship experience that is meaningful to them.
+Major gifts are deeply personal expressions of generosity, and you should acknowledge them personally.

 As you follow the steps, the details of your moves management strategy will be unique to your organization.
-What kind of journeys can you create for your donors?
-What points of connection can you offer?
+What kind of journeys can you create for your major donor development?
+And what points of connection can you offer?
 What are the stories you’ll tell and the suggestions you’ll make?

-Before you can get into the warm relationship part of your major gifts strategy, you’ll need to do some planning and thinking about each stage of moves management.
+Before you can get into the warm relationship part of your major gifts strategy, you’ll need to do some planning for each stage of moves management.

 Identification Strategy